-At the Race Director absolute discretion, the message If the Race Director considers track conditions are unsuitable for overtaking the message "OVERTAKING WILL NOT BE PERMITTED" will may be sent to all Competitors via the official messaging system.
+At the Race Director absolute discretion, the message-"OVERTAKING WILL NOT BE PERMITTED" may be sent to all Competitors via the official messaging system.

 40.13 When the Race Director decides it is safe to call in the safety car, it must extinguish its orange lights, this will be the signal to the drivers that it will be entering the pit lane at the end of that lap.